 This bill proposes several updates to the current statutes regarding the assessment of common expenses in condominiums that include both commercial and residential structures.
 Under the new provisions, any common expense that exclusively benefits either the residential or commercial structures must be assessed solely against the respective units.
-Additionally, for expenses that benefit both types of structures, the costs will be allocated proportionally based on the category of the structures benefitted.
-The bill also introduces definitions for "common expenses," "commercial structure," and "residential structure," clarifying the terms used in the context of condominium management.
+If a common expense benefits both types of structures, it will be allocated proportionally based on the category of the structures benefitted.
+Additionally, the bill introduces definitions for "commercial structure" and "residential structure," clarifying the criteria for each.

 Statutes affected: